simon-javier/backup-manuscript-thesis/main.typ

 ==== Limitations
 However, this study is limited to the following:
-// It does not detect the individual features of the nail (like the lunula, nail bed, color of the nail etc).
-It relies solely on the power of the CNN models to detect from subtle to distinct features.
+// It does not detect the individual features of the nail (like the lunula, nail bed, etc).
-// The system will not be a diagnosis system, thus it won't try to make a diagnosis out of the user such as asking questions, etc. The inference is solely based on the general probabilities of getting these systemic diseases if you have this certain nail feature.
 // The model learns on whole nail images with background noise.

 // Severity of diseases requires medical interference/guidance, thus we will not include severity of diseases.
-// Explainability and Interpretability will be a hindrance, but it is workable.

 *Dataset Quality and Balance:* The system’s performance relies on the quality and diversity of the training datasets, which may contain noise, inconsistencies, or class imbalances, potentially affecting its ability to generalize across diverse populations.

 *Unverified Medical Annotations:* Publicly sourced datasets may lack formal verification from licensed medical professionals, introducing risks of inaccurate labels that could impact classification and inference reliability.